Vignesh2208/TimeKeeper/README.md

 Outlined below are basic installation instructions.
 See the installation/usage guide found in the documentation directory for additional assistance or contact me at: vig2208@gmail.com

+The following list of papers were published over the course of TimeKeeper's development.
+Please cite relevant papers from this list if TimeKeeper is used in any Research Effort or data generation initiative.

+1. Temporal Integration of Emulation and Network Simulators on Linux Multiprocessors, ACM TOMACS 2018
+2. Melody: Synthesized datasets for evaluating intrusion detection systems for the smart grid, WSC 2017
+3. Emulation/simulation of PLC networks with the S3F network simulator, WSC 2016

 ```

 ## TimeKeeper configuration